How to Compare Payday Loans

-Confused woman holding cellphone
+Confused person holding cellphone

 Imagine you're back at school or college and you're looking for a job for a few weeks over the summer holidays to pay for a holiday.
 You need to earn £500 but all the jobs advertised are only showing their annual salary, which makes it hard to compare which job is right for you.
 This is similar to how APR works for payday loans.
 It's simply not a useful measurement for borrowers to use.
 Here, we explain why.

-What is an APR?
+What is APR?

 The APR is a brilliant measurement to use when comparing personal loans to be taken out over a year or more.
-In this situation, you can clearly see the cost, as a percentage of the amount you borrow, over each year of the loan's life.
+In this situation, you can see the cost, as a percentage of the amount you borrow, over each year of the loan's life.
 You will be able to plan your finances accordingly and clearly see which lender offers the cheapest loans.

 However, if you are only going to have the loan for a few weeks or months, the APR will be extremely high, showing only what the cost of borrowing would be if you were to take out a short-term loan but repay it over an entire year, which simply wouldn’t happen.
+So, how should you compare payday loans?
+And what is the best way to carry out a payday loan comparison?

 What's the best way to compare payday loans, without looking at APR?